Posts Tagged ‘Peter Whitehead’

 Henry Whitehead spoke of the need for immigration of skilled labour to aid growth of the industry and encourage further British investment.

-The Yarra Falls Spinning Company was then capitalised at 200,000 pounds, “the great bulk of which is Australian money.”
+The Yarra Falls Spinning Company was then capitalised at £200,000, “the great bulk of which is Australian money.”
 The other directors, with the exception of Whitehead, were Australian, the factory was commenced in 1918 and employed 200 in 1920.
 The only limiting factor in expanding the business right then beyond relatively simple wool scouring and combing, to the production of worsted cloth (for clothing) was the difficulty of getting specialised weaving plant and equipment made, and imported from the UK.

 So, Peter Whitehead would have been busy, apart from his racing…